 Carpeting adds comfort and warmth to any room in your house as well as helping to keep the air free from allergens and pollutants if properly vacuumed and maintained.
-This is due to the fact that allergens, dust, pet dander and other pollutants fall to the carpet and stay on the carpet until the carpet is vacuumed.
+This is due to the fact that allergens, dust, pet dander, and other pollutants fall onto the carpet and stay on the carpet until the carpet is vacuumed.
 Smooth surfaces allow these pollutants to re-circulate.
 Regular vacuuming locks pollutants in the machine, removing them from the air, and this leads to improved air quality and a healthier indoor environment.

 • Carpet may be helpful to asthma sufferers.
 An 18-nation study of 20,000 people found a statistical relationship between carpeted bedrooms and reduced asthma and allergy symptoms and improved breathing.

-• In New Jersey, a 2003 study of more than 4,600 school children found that a carpeted, child's bedroom was associated with fewer missed school days and less need for asthma medication.
+• In New Jersey, a 2003 study of more than 4,600 schoolchildren found that a carpeted, child’s bedroom was associated with fewer missed school days and less need for asthma medication.

 • Studies compared the distribution of airborne dust associated with normal activities on hard and soft flooring surfaces, the findings show that walking on hard surfaces distributed more particles causing them to become airborne.
-Carpeted surfaces trapped more particles, walking distributed fewer particles.
+Carpeted surfaces trapped more particles, and walking distributed fewer particles.
 The result was less dust in the air over carpeted floors.

 Other helpful tips: